agraef/pd-jacktime/README.md

 If all works well, congrats!
 You can now start building your own Jack time clients in Pd, e.g., starting from the the timebase-help.pd patch.

+Here are some things you can try if things are not working well.
 If you're getting sound from timebase-help.pd, but Jack sync (the red toggle) doesn't appear to work, double-check to make sure that your Jack sequencer application is really configured as a Jack time master.
 If you're not getting any sound from timebase-help.pd even when using the internal clock (green toggle), but the pulses seem to be "rolling" on the first outlet of the time abstraction, please double-check that Pd is actually hooked up to the right sound device (employing Pd's "Test Audio and Midi" patch) and that the volume in the click subpatch and your speakers is turned up.
 (Yeah, I know, you're an audio expert, it's such a basic thing, who'd make such a silly mistake!
 Nevertheless it happens all the time.)

 ## Reporting Bugs etc.